illinois-cs241/illinois-cs241.github.io/_pages/syllabus.md

 Grading issues should be raised with your TA during section or by email.
 Missing scores need to be reported within 3 days of being published.

 ### Regrades
-At the end of the semester there will be a last chance regrade option for two weeks of machine problem or lab grades.
+At the end of the semester there will be a last chance regrade option for three weeks of machine problem or lab grades.
 To be able to take advantage of this opportunity you will need to have a "perfect" (we define) attendance grade after the drops.

 When will this start?
 For Fall semesters, it will be around the middle of April; for Spring semesters, it will start around the Thanksgiving week.